Ipgnosis/tic_tac_toe/README.md

 ## Approach:

 The game 'tic tac toe' is used as an experiment to explore machine learning from a human perspective.
-Although computer TTT has been implemented many times before, it was chosen because the action space is small enough to be readily understandable at first glance and the necessary compute resources can be provided by a laptop.
+Although computer TTT has been implemented many times before, it was chosen because the action space is small enough to be readily understandable at first glance and also because the required compute resources can be provided by a laptop.

-The process must self-learn via competing against itself.
-No human interaction or pre-programmed rules (beyond how to make a move and the definition of win/loss) are permissable.
+The process must self-learn by competing against itself.
+No human guidance or pre-programmed rules (beyond how to make a move and the definition of win/loss) are permissable.

 By convention:
 - Agent 'X' always makes the first move